In the Cargo Muchachos Mountains

 Three years later, in 1949, the mine was acquired by the Aluminum Silicates Company of Los Angeles.
 Mining got under way again, and by 1956 an additional 21,000 tons of ore had been removed from various different quarries, including the Bluebird.
 Because of rising costs, the mine eventually was shut down, and all equipment was removed.
 Ultimately, even the mining claims were allowed to expire, despite the fact that by far the great bulk of the ore remains in place in the ground.

 While the high hopes of the mine operators no doubt were shattered, what they left behind can be great fun for rockhounds.
 In addition to an abundance of kyanite ore, which polishes well and can be transformed into spectacular cabs, slabs and spheres, limonite-after-pyrite crystals have been collected from the flats below the mine.
 While it seems probable that most of those resting on the surface of the ground have already been collected, they still can be located.
-A friend found a perfect one in 2001.
+A friend found a perfect one back in 2001.
 Collected on the flat immediately north of Bluebird Hill, it measured slightly more than an inch long.
 Quite a number are available in matrix on the west side of Vitrefax Hill, but it may be difficult to free them without damaging them.
 On the other hand, many find them quite attractive just the way they are.
 They will be surrounded by heavy rust stains in the kyanite ore.

 The best time to collect Bluebird Mine kyanite ore is from late October to late March.
 Avoid the summertime because the temperatures often climb to well above the 120 degree Fahrenheit mark.
 Winter temperatures can be warm enough, sometimes reaching 80 degrees or more.
 Therefore, be sure to carry plenty of drinking waterand to drink what you carry!